How Much Does It Cost To Start A Trenchless Pipe Repair Company?

 Marketing and Advertising:

 To attract customers, you may need to invest in marketing and advertising, such as online ads, direct mail, and promotional materials.
 The cost of marketing and advertising can vary depending on the approach used.
+One of our favorite marketing hacks is social media.
+This is a virtually free way to let potential customers know you’re open for business.

 Insurance and Licensing: